 And let's not forget the role that advertising plays in our perceptions of Macs and PCs.
 Apple has focused much of its advertising dollars on portraying Mac users as young, creative trend-setters.
 PC makers, on the other hand, have tended to focus on competitive pricing and flexibility of options [source: Hesseldahl].
 Apple hasn't made pricing its focus, so it's not surprising many people have the impression that, when matched head-to-head, a Mac costs more than a PC.

 There's certainly a lot that goes into deciding what computer to buy, and a lot of information available to help you make your decision.
-To learn more about PCs, Macs and computers in general, take a look at the links on the next page.
+To learn more about PCs, Macs and computers in general, take a look at the links below.